jdsteinbach/wp-grunt/README.md

 ### `grunt build`

 The `build` task creates a streamlined deployable version of the theme.
 In a folder called `deploy` (which it creates), it generates a copy of the theme (same folder name) containing only the necessary files needed for actual usage.
 All CSS & JS files are minified, images are optimized, and node/bower/Grunt/Sass stuff is left out.
+It also creates a `.zip` copy of the theme for easier upload / transfer.